City guide: Montpellier (updated 2024)

 8. La Barbote

-La Barbote was round the corner from my hotel on trip number two, it was the first place we stopped for a drink and I think we ended up there most nights for a snifter before venturing forth to our restaurant of choice.
-And actually, although it was perfect for that my biggest regret is that we didn’t stay there longer.
-It’s a microbrewery and they brew on the premises, offering a menu of a dazzling dozen or so beers at any one time.
-Everything I tried from them knocked it out of the park, from Tête Gourmande, their sweet but sharp pastry sour to their NEIPA Set The Controls, from a DIPA called Cortez to a thick impy called De Profundis with a nicely caffeinated bite.
+It’s a microbrewery and they brew on the premises, offering a dazzling dozen or so beers at any one time.
+Everything I tried from them knocked it out of the park, from Tête Gourmande, their sweet but sharp pastry sour, to their NEIPA Set The Controls, from a DIPA called Cortez to a thick impy called De Profundis with a nicely caffeinated bite.

 It’s deceptively big and it filled up pretty much the moment people quit work every day, possibly because of an insanely good happy hour where a pint of anything costs you five Euros max until seven o’clock.
-Looking round it was a better advert for craft beer than so many equivalent places in the U.K. with a young and diverse crowd: if they have someone in the corner ranting about the Good Beer Guide I never saw them.
-They also do food in the evenings and I got to try their karaage chicken – it was magical, by the way – and some equally good, if messy, fish tacos.
-If you want a casual meal and a really good drink on the trip to Montpellier you’re surely planning by now, make a pit stop here: “it’s how Zero Degrees would be if it wasn’t shit” was Zoë’s verdict.
+Looking round it was a better advert for craft beer than so many equivalent places in the U.K. with a young and diverse crowd: if they have some bore in a fleece in the corner ranting about the Good Beer Guide or whether the beer was “in good nick” I never saw them.

 La Barbote